Department of Education

 If you have questions regarding sensitive financial information, please contact the Graduate School's financial aid office at GS_Financial_Aid@brown.edu or (401) 863-2721.

-To apply for this fellowship, you will need to submit a separate essay with your application describing how your experiences and commitments prepare you to be a strong teacher for Providence-area urban youth.
+To apply for this fellowship, you will need to submit a separate essay with your program application describing how your experiences and commitments prepare you to be a strong teacher for Providence-area urban youth.

 • The Papitto Opportunity Connection invests in rising teachers by providing financial support for Urban Education Fellows so they can focus on academics, and aims to contribute to increasing the number of BIPOC teachers in schools.
 MAT students who are awarded an Urban Education Fellowship will automatically be considered for this scholarship.